Seek Returns logo

 Min

-DELL’s Current Ratio of 0.85 falls into the lower quartile for the Computer Hardware industry.
+DELL’s Current Ratio of 0.85 falls into the lower quartile for the Technology Hardware, Storage & Peripherals industry.
 This indicates a tighter liquidity situation and a more constrained capacity to handle short-term debt than many of its competitors.

-ASX vs. DELL: A comparison of their Current Ratio against their respective Semiconductors and Computer Hardware industry benchmarks.
+ASX vs. DELL: A comparison of their Current Ratio (MRQ) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 ASX